Beijzum/beijzum.github.io/docs/Upload to GitHub.md

     ![enter repository name](./assets/uploadS5.png)

     a.
-If you changed your projects folder is not rock_paper_scissor, enter the name you used instead.
+If your project folder name is not rock_paper_scissors, enter the name you used instead.

 6. Click create repository